uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/annotation_configuration/autowiring/README.md

 >Qualifiers can also be applied to typed collection : <br>
 >- Let's say we have three different `NotificationService`: `EmailNotificationService`, `SMSNotificationService` and `PostalLetterNotificationService`.
 >- And out of these only `EmailNotificationService` and `SMSNotificationService` beans are annotated `@Qualifier("digital")`.
->  Then the `Set<NotificationService>` with same qualifier "digital" will be populated/autowired with these two beans only.
+>  Then the `Set<NotificationService>` with same qualifier `digital` will be populated/autowired with these two beans only.
 >
 >Thus, qualifier need not be unique; they constitute filtering criteria.